teratron/magic-vibe/.magic-vibe/rules/hooks.md

 ## Best Practices

+### For System Hooks (`.magic-vibe/rules/hooks/`)

+1. **Keep system-wide functionality**: Only include hooks that are essential for the Magic Vibe system operation.
+2. **Maintain compatibility**: Ensure system hooks work across different project types and configurations.
+3. **Use conservative priorities**: System hooks should typically use lower priority numbers (execute first).
+4. **Document thoroughly**: System hooks should have comprehensive documentation since they affect all users.

+### For User Template Hooks (`.magic-vibe/ai/hooks/`)

+1. **Provide clear examples**: Template hooks should demonstrate common automation patterns.
-1. **Keep hooks simple**: Each hook should do one thing well.
+2. **Keep templates simple**: Each template hook should do one thing well and be easy to understand.
+3. **Include customization notes**: Document how users should modify the templates for their needs.
-2. **Use descriptive filenames**: Name your hook files in a way that clearly indicates what they do.
+4. **Use descriptive filenames**: Name template files to clearly indicate their purpose and usage.

+### General Hook Guidelines

-3. **Set appropriate priorities**: Consider the order in which hooks should execute.
+1. **Set appropriate priorities**: Consider the order in which hooks should execute, with system hooks typically having precedence.
-4. **Handle errors gracefully**: Make sure your hook actions can handle errors and won't break the Magic Vibe system if they fail.
+2. **Handle errors gracefully**: Make sure hook actions can handle errors and won't break the Magic Vibe system if they fail.
-5. **Document your hooks**: Include a clear description of what each hook does and when it should be triggered.
+3. **Use environment variables**: For user-specific configuration (like API keys), use environment variables with clear documentation.
+4. **Test hook interactions**: Ensure hooks work correctly when multiple hooks are triggered by the same event.